Design overview and the Memory Bank

 Key ideas

-) is a set of markdown files that maintain important project state across sessions:projectbrief.md
+• The Memory Bank (see .github/instructions/memory-bank.instructions.md) is a set of markdown files that maintain important project state across sessions: projectbrief.md, productContext.md, activeContext.md, etc.

 How agents use these files